 Avoid Overnight Stays for Budget-Friendly Travel

-Accommodations in Gibraltar are on the pricey side; if you’re budget-conscious, stay in a location off of the peninsula.
-Or, head to Gibraltar for a day trip.
+Accommodations in Gibraltar can be pricey.
+If you're budget-conscious, consider staying in a location off the peninsula or head to Gibraltar for a day trip.

 Check Your Bill Before Tipping

-Most eateries here include a tip already, so ensure you double-check the bill before including one.
+Most eateries here include a tip already, so ensure you double-check the bill before adding one.
 Otherwise, you may accidentally double tip.

-In conclusion, we highly recommend adding Gibraltar to your bucket list -especially if you’re already planning on visiting Spain.
-Whether you spend a day here or longer, you’ll find plenty of activities and sites to keep you occupied.
-Couple the number of attractions and things to see with the friendly locals, and you have a stunning destination to visit.
+In conclusion, we highly recommend adding Gibraltar to your bucket list, especially if you're already planning on visiting Spain.
+Whether you spend a day here or longer, you'll find plenty of activities and sites to keep you occupied.
+With the number of attractions and things to see, coupled with the friendly locals, you have a stunning destination waiting to be explored.